jjmedinaariza/modelling_book/docs/01-intro.md

 When you get an error message or implausible results, you want to look back at your code to figure out what is the problem.
 This process is called **debugging**.
 There are some proper systematic ways to write code that facilitate debugging, but we won't get into that here.
 R is very good with automatic error handling at the levels we'll be using it at.
 Very often the solution will simply involve correcting the spelling.

-A handy tip is to cut and paste the error message into google and find a solution.
+A handy tip is to cut and paste the error message into Google and find a solution.
 If anybody had given me a penny for every time I had to do that myself, I would be Bill Gates by now.
 People make mistakes all the time.
 It's how we learn.
 Don't get frustrated, don't get stuck.
 Instead look for a solution.
-These days we have google.
+These days we have Google.
 We didn't back in the day.
 Now you have the answer to your frustration within quick reach.
 Use it to your advantage.

 ##Vectors

 Now that you are a bit more familiar with the idea of an object, we can start talking about a particular type of objects, specifically we are going to discuss **vectors**.

 What is a vector?
 A vector is simply a set of elements *of the same class* (typically these classes are: character, numeric, integer, or logical -as in True/False).
 Vectors are the basic data structure in R.

 Typically you will use the `c()` function (c stands for concatenate) to create vectors.
 The code below exemplifies how to create vectors of different classes (numeric, logical, etc.).
 Notice how the listed elements (to simplify there are two elements in each vector below) are separated by commas: